whblondeau/memoria-interna/stories/the-borax-road-affair/the-borax-road-affair.md

 &#8220;You smile, Sor,&#8221; said Heitor to Patru.
 His voice, in a swift change of mood, was oddly companionable.

 &#8220;I smile at a memory, Dun Heitor.
 I once watched preparations for a polar storm on the Siberian coast, in a port called Xishia.
 I was in port there, waiting for a ship bound for Yokomata.
-I worked at a chandlery - a dealer in fittings and supplies for ships - improving my Siberian and learning to keep the books.
+I worked at a chandlery - a dealer in fittings and supplies for ships - improving my Siberian and learning to keep the books.&#8221;

 &#8220;What have you _not_ done?&#8221; cried Zemena in amusement.